nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Clearing food items: `clear`

-Clear food items currently shown in the list.
+You can clear food items currently shown in the list.

 Format: `clear`